 Ready for another view on the social media manager job description?

 Here’s an interesting infographic from Meltwater that shows all of the tasks that a social media manager might perform in a given day.
 That’s a lot!

-The role of social media manager has evolved so quickly and dramatically over the course of the last 17 or so years.
+The role of social media manager has evolved so quickly and dramatically over the course of the last 20 or so years.
+When I first started working in social media back in 2013, we really only had to focus on posting on Facebook.
 What was once a fairly straightforward job of posting content and responding to the community has morphed into one that requires a variety of soft and technical skills.

 Social media managers are starting to look more “T-Shaped” than ever before.

 On any given day, a social media manager might be responsible for setting the strategy for an upcoming product launch, creating a video, analyzing data across platforms, designing viral GIFs, creating graphics, coordinating messaging with PR & Communications, runnings paid advertisements and lots more.

 It’s no wonder these jobs are in such high-demand!